 - When someone adds a specific product to their cart

 - When someone purchases any product

 - When someone purchases a specific product

-3. Click on the dots located on the pop-up window to move to the next page of available triggers.
+3. Click on the gray dots located on the pop-up window to move between the pages of available triggers.

 4. Choose the When someone adds any product to their cart option.

 The window that appears begs the question: "Do you want this trigger to only trigger once?" to which you can answer either Yes or No.

 5. Select the No - Trigger every time someone adds a product option from the drop-down menu.